AeroKnight21/VsCode-Test/README.md

-# my-first-repository
+# This is me learning how to use git lol
 Test integration with Vs Code and Github
-# This is me learning how to use git lol